 I admire this in her.
 Just like I admire my friend who organizes her social life first and her work life second.

 And yet, I am constantly admonishing my daughter to do less.
 “You’re too busy!”
 I tell her.
 “Slow down a bit!”

 Who am I really talking to?

-Not for the first time, I find myself taking life lessons from my teenage children.
+Not for the first time, I find myself taking life lessons from my recently turned-adult children.
 I think it’s time to put my money where her mouth is and vive my own vie.

 Which is to say, it’s time for me to let go of the fear and be OK with slowing down.